 "Cole," as her family calls her, received a Bachelor of Science degree in Communication with a specialization in journalism from Florida International University in Miami.
 Prior to attending FIU, Nicole studied journalism at St. John's University in New York City.

-Nicole credits her late college professor, Larry Offner, for much of her success.
+Nicole credits her late college professor, Larry Offner, for much of her early success.
 Professor O, a veteran journalist with a heart of gold, taught Nicole the tenets of the trade and showed her how to "schmooze" like a professional news lady.

 When she's not writing, the South Florida native can be found listening to Michael Jackson, reading, interior decorating and, most importantly, spending time with her family.